-Celebrating the ecological and cultural values of Mullum Mullum Creek Valley.
+Celebrating the Aboriginal cultural heritage and ecological values of the Mullum Mullum Creek Valley

 The catchment of the Mullum Mullum Creek in the municipalities of Maroondah, Whitehorse and Manningham is home to more than 60,000 people, but it also encompasses some of the largest and best preserved areas of remnant bush in urban Melbourne.
 This bush contains more than 300 species of indigenous flowering plants and more than 120 species of indigenous birds, as well as many mammals and reptiles, and countless insects.